TheRoboticsClub/gsoc2021-Utkarsh_Mishra/docs/_posts/2021-06-25-Coding-Period-Week-3.md

 pinned: false
 ---

-Afetr adding all the new features to Behavior Metrics, this week was all about going back to PilotNet implementation and exploring various augmentations.
+After adding all the new features to Behavior Metrics, this week was all about going back to PilotNet implementation and exploring various augmentations.
 {: .text-justify}

 ## Objectives